How to Cold Email the Right Way Based on Statistics (w/ Infographic)

 Having personalization in your subject line helps.
 That makes sense – using personalization in your subject line lets your prospect know that you have done some research, and this person they don’t know who just emailed them has something to share specifically with them.
 It makes them think you are not some spammer sending generic emails or irrelevant junk mail.

-Best Time / Day to Send Cold Emails
+When to Send Cold Emails

 Here, I was surprised about the difference in the best-performing days for cold emails for sales vs. link building.
 While sales emails should be sent on Monday, Tuesday, or Wednesday, link building emails should be sent on Monday or Friday.
 Friday is not a particularly effective day for sending cold emails for sales, so that was interesting to see.
 And it seems that, regardless of your type of cold email, Monday is a good day to send.

-For the optimal time to send a cold email, the optimal times were 6-7am, 9-11am, and 1-3pm.
+For cold email, the optimal times were 6-7am, 9-11am, and 1-3pm.
 Sending emails that arrive before work starts ensures you get to their inbox so the potential customer / recipient sees it when they start their day.
 Same goes for sending emails early in the day.
 Sending at 1-3pm I found particularly interesting.
 I would have assumed that early-morning emails perform better, as emails sent later in the day be less likely to be read, but it seems that people check their emails either during or right after lunch, and so that is why it can be effective.

 So, if you are using cold email software, your sales team should consider scheduling your cold emails to send early in the morning so they arrive perfectly on time for the workday to start.